bmaupin/video-game-mods/civilization-4/README.md

    1. Set the map _Size_
       - This has the biggest impact on game length; a smaller map will mean a much quicker game
-      - Even the _Dual_ map size is surprisingly large; in a game with 5 other civs I was able to build half a dozen cities
+      - Even the _Duel_ map size is surprisingly large; in a game with 5 other civs I was able to build half a dozen cities
    1. Add as many civilizations as you'd like
-      - Even in a _Duel_ map you can easily play with 5 or more civilizations (including yourself)
+      - Even in a _Duel_ map you can easily fit 5 or more players on the map (**note** that this doesn't apply if you mod the map sizes as described below)
    1. Set _Speed_ to _Quick_
    1. Under _Options_, check these:
       - _No City Razing_